 Here’s what we will go over:

 - Key Benefits

 What Is BIM Software?

-While one of the primary functions of building information modeling software is CAD (computer-aided design), it helps in so many other ways.
-A properly implemented BIM solution can positively affect the entire lifecycle of a construction management project.
+While one of the primary functions of BIM programs is CAD (computer-aided design), it helps in so many other ways.
+A properly implemented BIM program can positively affect the entire lifecycle of a construction management project.

-Primarily, BIM software provides 3-D modeling capabilities that aid AEC (architecture, engineering and design) and other construction professionals with a wide assortment of tools.
-Building information modeling software brings a variety of functionalities to the table that optimizes designing, planning, constructing and project management.
+Primarily, software provides 3-D modeling capabilities that aid AEC (architecture, engineering and design) and other construction professionals with a wide assortment of tools.
+It brings a variety of functionalities to the table that optimizes designing, planning, constructing and project management.

-Pairing a strong construction scope of work with BIM construction software can turn a difficult construction project into a more manageable undertaking.
+Pairing a strong construction scope of work with BIM tools can turn a difficult construction project into a more manageable undertaking.

 Now that we have an idea of what BIM programs are, let’s dig into some of the major benefits of implementing such a solution.

 Even if you are on the fence about adding software into your construction projects, you may not have a choice before too long!